Work & Career

 Do less to do more

 When you’re under the wire, sometimes doing more just means spinning your wheels and not actually accomplishing anything.
 A good boss will understand and give you the space to clear your head and make a game plan.
 “Jumping into a mess and not having a plan is like jumping into quicksand.
 The more you struggle to get out the more you’re pulled in,” McRitchie says.
 “Take an hour.
 Take a lunch break or a walk outside the office to clear your head and figure out your next step outside the pressure cooker.
 You’ll get more done and stay sane.”
-Avoid these 11 habits that are blocking your creativity
+These are the best things you can do for a productive start to your workday.

 Don’t skip team-building activities outside of work